apache/spark/docs/apache-airflow/installation.rst

 Unlike Apache Airflow 1.10, the Airflow 2.0 is delivered in multiple, separate, but connected packages.
-The core of Airflow scheduling system is delivered as ``apache-airflow`` package and there are around 60 providers packages which can be installed separately as so called ``Airflow Provider packages``.
+The core of Airflow scheduling system is delivered as ``apache-airflow`` package and there are around 60 provider packages which can be installed separately as so called ``Airflow Provider packages``.
 The default Airflow installation doesn't have many integrations and you have to install them yourself.

 You can even develop and install your own providers for Airflow.
 For more information,